Do you think your back pain might have something to do with the fact that you sit for long hours every day at work?

 So what this means is that we need to sit in a strong posture that forces good stability and joint integrity throughout the spinal column.

-How to Properly Sit in a Chair to Reduce Back Pain
+How to Properly Sit in your Office Chair to Reduce Back Pain

 We understand that sometimes there is just no way to avoid having to sit in a chair for long periods of time while at work.